wunki/django-salted/README.md

 ## License

+Django-salted was created by Petar Radosevic.
+You can reach out to me on twitter at [@wunki].

-BSD Licensed.
-Use it however you want.
+It's BSD Licensed.
+Use it however you want, just don't try to sell it back to me.

 [SaltStack]: http://saltstack.com/community.html
 [Gibbon]: http://blog.gibbon.co